samerawada92/gitbookHelp/user-guide/web-terminal/platform-layout.md

 ## How to set up a layout?

-ETNA Trader features a customizable widget-based user interface.
+TTG-SIM Trader features a customizable widget-based user interface.
 Personalize trading dashboards to meet you trading style.
 Here is a quick rundown of icons and settings used in the platform with their meanings and purpose.

 | Icon | Name | Description |
 | :--- | :--- | :--- |